 The rules, however, had changed.
 After Challenger, few planners assumed that the Space Station President Reagan had called for in January 1984 would ever become an LEO spaceport, and even fewer assumed that Shuttle Orbiters alone would suffice to launch the components and propellants needed for piloted missions beyond LEO.

 Post-Challenger plans would call for a purpose-built LEO spaceport to augment the Station and Shuttle-derived heavy-lift rockets to augment the Shuttle.
 Both of these would increase the estimated cost of piloted exploration beyond LEO.

-The color art in this post are Copyright © Michael Carroll (http://stock-space-images.com/) and are used by kind permission of the artist.
+Color artwork in this post is Copyright © Michael Carroll (http://stock-space-images.com/) and is used by kind permission of the artist.